 What Can You Do?

-Engage in best practices: make your content relevant to the audience you’re trying to reach, make your site mobile-friendly and fast, ensure your Google My Business data is correct, and track your traffic.
+Engage in best practices: make your content relevant to the audience you’re trying to reach, make your site mobile-friendly and fast, ensure your Google Business Profile data is correct, and track your traffic.

 Stop Googling Your Keywords

 Just because you don’t see your business ranking when you search for your target keywords on Google does not mean you aren’t being found by other searchers.

 That’s why we analyze data from Google Analytics and Google Search Console on a regular basis for our clients.
 These tools show us how people are finding your website and show any changes in traffic over time.